Home

 Strict monitoring systems have therefore been suggested before implementing this on a larger scale.
 Suggestions include parents informing the school at the start of the academic year about their daughter’s menstrual cycles.

-Periods are surely a biological aspect of women’s lives but the experience of every woman is subjective.
-Many women experience physical discomforts such as cramps, nausea, and psychological discomfort like headaches, mood swings, etc. during menstruation.
-Hence, organisations must recognise their pain and introduce paid menstrual leave.
-Paid menstrual leave makes women feel safe in their workplace in terms of their job and helps the organisation in making healthy work environments for all women workforce.
+Periods are surely a biological aspect of women’s lives, but the experience of every woman is subjective.
+Many women experience physical discomfort, such as cramps, nausea, and psychological discomfort like headaches, mood swings, etc., during menstruation.
+Hence, organisations must recognise their pain and introduce a paid menstrual leave policy, which they can take by making an application for period pain leave in the office.
+Paid menstrual leave makes women feel safe in their workplace in terms of their job and helps the organisation in making a healthy work environment for the entire female workforce.

-The Menstruation Benefits Bill, 2017 was introduced in the Lok Sabha to recognise the hardships faced by women because of society and biology.
-The bill proposes two days of paid period leave for women during their menstrual cycle.
+The Menstruation Benefits Bill, 2017, was introduced in the Lok Sabha to recognise the hardships faced by women because of society and biology.
+The bill proposes two days of paid period sick leave for women during their menstrual cycle.

-Women face a range of issues, not only in India but all over the world but the topic of periods is especially taboo in India.
-There is a social stigma attached to the word ‘periods’ which makes managing work during menstruation very difficult and complex.
-In such conditions, paid period leaves would be bliss.
-Women can’t access all the menstrual hygiene products, especially women who live in the rural parts of the country.
+Women face a range of issues, not only in India but all over the world, but the topic of periods is especially taboo in India.
+There is a social stigma attached to the word ‘periods’, which makes managing work during menstruation very difficult and complex.
+In such conditions, paid Menstrual leaves would be bliss.
+Women can’t access all the menstrual hygiene products, especially women who live in rural parts of the country.

 It is crucial to address and break the shackles of stigma around menstruation by spreading awareness and promoting menstrual health literacy.
 Awareness programmes would reduce the stigma and any misconceptions people might have about periods.